For ideas with wings

 Give your words the power to move

-One more thing: To do my best work, I need to be on your side.
-So I don’t work with organisations whose values don’t sit comfortably with my own.
+One more thing: to do my best work, I need to be on your side.
+So I only partner with organisations whose values sit comfortably with my own.

 Urbanism and Real Estate